-A specialist homelessness service, Carinity Orana provides immediate supported accommodation for up to five residents at a time for a maximum stay of six months, helping them to “transition to independence”.
+A specialist homelessness service, Carinity Orana provides immediate supported accommodation for up to five residents at a time for an average stay of six months, helping them to “transition to independence”.

 “Young people will often come to Carinity Orana in crisis and we help them to become stable and start to help them to move forward in their lives”, says Dave, a qualified social worker in the non-government homeless sector for 24 years.

 “Our youth workers assist young people to access education, training, employment, counselling services, recreational activities, new social networks and permanent accommodation.

 “It is about helping young people to achieve stability in their lives so they can follow and pursue their passions and interests, and in doing so give them hope for the future.”

 Established in 1981 as the Pine Rivers Youth Service at Lawnton before relocating to Bald Hills the following year, Carinity Orana has supported more than 6,000 young people.

 Dave McNair at the Carinity Orana youth accommodation in Bald Hills.